Audio reporter, Richmond, VA

 Sears plans to use her new power as Virginia's lieutenant governor to address what she sees as pressing problems: a country that under-educates its children and over-taxes its citizens, as well as a state unwilling to move on from its dark past.

-I cover Virginia state politics for VPM, the NPR affiliate in Richmond.
+I've covered state politics and more recently, criminal justice for VPM, the NPR affiliate in Richmond.

 My work appears regularly on NPR and I was a member of NPR's 2020 Election Collaborative.
 I was listed as one of the Washington Post's outstanding politics reporters to follow in Virginia ahead of the November 2020 elections.
 My work has been recognized with multiple regional Murrow awards, PRINDI awards, and Virginias AP Broadcaster awards since beginning audio journalism in 2018.